In this page, we present a simple example of a streaming application in WindFlow. The example showcases a well-known streaming benchmark: WordCount.

 .build();

-For what regards the time policy, WindFlow supports two policies.
-With "Ingress Time", timestamps are automatically generated by the Sources (as in this WordCount example in the Source functor object) and watermarks are also automatically generated incase of DEFAULT execution mode.
-With “Event Time”, the user is instead in charge of emitting inputs in the sources with a user-defined timestamp.
-With this policy, watermarks must explicitly be emitted by the user in the sources in case of DEFAULT execution mode.
+For what concerns the time policy, WindFlow supports two alternatives.
+With Ingress Time, timestamps are automatically generated by the Sources (as in this WordCount example, inside the Source functor), and watermarks are also automatically generated when using the DEFAULT execution mode.
+With Event Time, the user is responsible for emitting inputs in the Sources with a user-defined timestamp.
+Under this policy, watermarks must also be explicitly emitted by the user when operating in the DEFAULT execution mode.

 wf::PipeGraph topology("wc", Execution_Mode_t::DEFAULT, Time_Policy_t::INGRESS_TIME);